 Section VI: Student Organizations Funding Allocation

 Funding Tiers and Requirements: Student organizations are categorized into specific funding tiers, which dictate the upper limit of funds each organization is eligible for per Academic Year.
 GPSAFC will re-evaluate these funding brackets at the beginning of August in consultation with the GPSA VP of Finance and Appropriation.
 Changes to funding brackets may be made at any time at the GPSAFC’s discretion and do not require formal amendment of these Guidelines.
-Funding Tiers must be made available to organizations on the first day of the Fall Term of each year.
+Funding Tiers mustbe made available to organizations on the first day of the Fall Term of each year.
 GPSAFC Funding Tiers are as follows:

 First Funding Tier: $375 USD Cap